roxannejoncas/homepage/write/index.md

 ---
 layout: write
-title: My stories
+title: How to be a writer
-excerpt: "Here are some of the pieces I wrote."
+excerpt: "I learn more about writing everyday.
+These are the resources that help me."
 comments: false
 ---